 Student Documents and Materials

-These documents are important for students in the MHC Program to track progress, detail internships and prepare their portfolios.
+These documents are important for students in the CMHC Program to track progress, detail internships and prepare their portfolios.
 All files in in PDF form.

 The American Counseling Association (ACA) is the largest professional counseling association in the country.
 ACA has 19 divisions as well as regional, international, and special interest groups that members may join.